DylanAuty/yolo-jetson/README.md

 ## Files
 - `run_client_test.py`: Start the test client.
 Run with `-h` to see options.
 - `run_server_sync.py`: To run within docker image.
 Starts the example server that runs inference on demand and returns a JSON with the detections.
-- `run_server_async.py`: **Not currently working** but provided to be a useful starting point if needed, this is meant to be a threaded version that runs inference constantly in an attempt to improve FPS at the expense of power consumption.
+- `run_server_async.py`: **Not currently working** but provided in case it's useful, this is meant to be a threaded version that runs inference constantly in an attempt to improve FPS at the expense of power consumption.
 - `scripts/`:
 	- `setup_container.sh`: Convenience script to setup the jetson container.
 	- `camera_stream_tx.sh <target ip>`: Begin streaming h264-encoded video using RTP over UDP to the target IP on port 5000.